 Independent Testing Guarantees Quality

 U.S.-grown CBD products are usually superior because they’re rigorously tested.
 A third-party lab usually conducts the tests.
 Look for CBD products that have been tested in an ISO/IEC 17025:2017 Accredited Laboratory.
 This type of testing ensures the CBD in your bottle is pesticide-free.
-It also controls for bacteria and fungus, heavy metals and residual solvents.
+It also controls for bacteria, fungus, heavy metals, and residual solvents.
 Again, be sure to look for producers who emphasize transparency in their production processes.
 If you can’t tell where the plant came from, you can’t guarantee the quality.

 The Extraction Process

 Cannabidiol occurs naturally in cannabis plants.
 Thanks to the 2018 Farm Bill, CBD derived from hemp plants is legal across the nation.

 CBD oil is removed from the hemp plant using one of several extraction processes.
 The simplest processes usually involve harsh solvents.
 These can leave behind a chemical residue in the oil afterward.

 Other processes yield a safer, higher-quality product.
 The most reliable process uses carbon dioxide (CO2) under pressure and low temperatures.
 This process yields the highest concentration of CBD and avoids introducing contaminants.

 The extraction process can affect whether the product is full-spectrum or CBD isolate.
 Full-spectrum CBD products use processes that leave flavonoids and terpenes intact.
 Full-spectrum products also make use of the whole plant, so you get everything the plant has to offer.

 Other extraction methods focus on CBD alone.
 They create pure CBD products, but the lack of other substances could reduce CBD’s entourage effect.
 There’s considerable debate about whether full-spectrum or CBD isolate is best.